rmraya/MTEngines/README.md

 # MTEngines

-TypeScript library for Machine Translation (MT) engines.
+TypeScript library for Machine Translation (MT) using various engines.
+It provides a unified interface to interact with different MT and AI services, allowing you to translate text between multiple languages.

 Interface `MTEngine` provides these methods: